 No credit is given for "life experience" or "experiential learning".
-Likewise, no credit is granted for military or corporate training, nor through portfolio assessment.
 Wongu University accepts only transfer credits judged to be equivalent in content and quality to the University's graduation requirements.

 Transfer credits that are awarded will reduce the graduation requirement by the equivalent number of credits, and thereby will reduce the overall length and cost of the program accordingly.